A woman who illegally bred and sold puppies using fake Kennel Club paperwork has been jailed.

-The 26-year-old admitted 13 charges of fraud and was jailed for 18 months.
-All the puppies have since been re-homed.
+Titterton admitted 13 fraud charges and was jailed for 18 months.
+All the puppies have since gone to new homes.

-She was sentenced at Stafford Crown Court on Tuesday having previously pleading guilty to 11 charges of dishonestly making false representation to make gain for herself and two others relating to an item used in the committing of fraud and her business being used to commit fraud.
+The 26-year-old was sentenced at Stafford Crown Court on Tuesday having previously pleaded guilty to 11 charges of dishonestly making false representation to make gain for herself and two others relating to an item used in the committing of fraud and her business being used to commit fraud.